1toods/clapper/README.md

 The basic idea is to read the ``/userspace/tests/`` directory and put all the test files into ``common/include/kernel/user_progs.h``.
 After the tests run, remove all added tests from the file again to not mess with versioning.
 To check if a test was successful read the output of the test.

+# TODO
-# TODO: need to check if no success or error ran into timeout!
+- need to check if no success or error ran into timeout!

 ## GitLab Runner